BigSoftVideo/DOTE/glossary.md

 ### 2D Video <a id='2D'></a>

-In _DOTE_ terminology, we use 2D video to refer to the traditional recordings made by video cameras that flatten and render the visible 3D world onto a rectangular frame of digital pixels.
+In _DOTE_ terminology, we use 2D Video to refer to the traditional recordings made by video cameras that flatten and render the visible 3D world onto a rectangular frame of digital pixels.
-The use of the nomenclature of dimensionality (Eg. 2D, 2½D, 3D, 360) is becoming standardised in more technical research on advanced recording and immersive technologies.
+The use of the nomenclature of dimension and angle (Eg. 2D, 2½D, 3D, 180, 360) is becoming standardised in more technical research on advanced recording and immersive technologies.

 See also [360-degree Video](#360).